-Tết is used to call the Vietnamese Lunar New Year holiday, which often occurs at the end of January or the begin of February based on the lunar calendar.
-As the Christmas holiday in Western countries, Tết is the most special occasion of the year for all family members to reunite and share happy moments after a hard-working year.
-In the last three months of 2018, I worked quite hard to go back to Vietnam for the reunion with my family on Tet holiday after two years studying abroad.
+Tết is a Vietnamese name to call Lunar New Year holiday, which often occurs at the end of January or the begin of February based on the lunar calendar.
+Like Christmas and Thanksgiving in Western countries, Lunar New Year with Asian people is the most special occasion of the year for family, for a self-reflection as well as sending well-wishing to our beloveds.
+In Tết holiday, all family members will gather and share happy moments after a hard-working year.
+After years in study abroad, it’s quite difficult to indulge in a truly Tết without family and best friends, which causes an effort to go back Vietnam on Tet holiday.

-As some foreign people haven’t known, it is mistaken to call that the Vietnamese are celebrating the Chinese Lunar New Year.
+As some foreign people haven’t known, it is a mistake to call that the Vietnamese are celebrating the Chinese Lunar New Year.
 Even both countries use the lunar calendar, Vietnam has different customs and tradition from China.

 By tradition, Tet is concerned as a time for a fresh start, since debts are settled, old complaints are forgiven, and houses are cleaned of clutter,… aiming to set the stage for attracting as much luck and good fortune as possible in the forthcoming year.

-During the Tet holiday, my family always welcome a lot of relatives, my parents’ friends and acquaintances in my home, so our two refrigerators is fulfilled with a lot of delicious-traditional-Vietnamese foods prepared by mom.
-Due to traditional Vietnamese proverb, we can be hungry all year except the Tet holiday.
-Therefore, dozens of foods will be cooked on Tet to feast the ancestors as well as all family members.
+During the Tet holiday, my family always welcome a lot of relatives, my parents’ friends and acquaintances in my home.
+Our two refrigerators are fulfilled with a lot of delicious-traditional-Vietnamese foods prepared by mom.
+Due to traditional Vietnamese proverb, we could be hungry all year except the Tet holiday.
+It’s quite easy to understand why Vietnamese people will prepare a dozen of delicious food before Tet that will be feast the ancestors first, then all family members and guests.

-I often enjoy the Chung Cake with some Vietnamese pork sausages and pickled ramps.
-On Tet holiday, people usually eat lots of fat and oiled foods which is easy to get bloating, so we desire something with low calories and fresh like pickled vegetables.
-My favourite ones are pickled ramps and Mustard greens (made by my mom; of course, I’m so obsessed with mom’s food) that help my digestive system digest high-protein food more efficiently.
+My favourite is to enjoy the Chung Cake with some Vietnamese pork sausages and homemade pickled ramps (củ kiệu).
+On Tet holiday, people are likely to ditch eating and consuming larger quantities of comfort food and calorific drinks.
+To support the metabolism, pickled vegetables are served on the side.
+Pickled ramps and Mustard greens (made by my mom; of course, I’m so obsessed with mom’s food) are my most favourite side dish (I know I have numerous things called “the most favourite foods”), which will help my digestive system digest high-protein food efficiently.

-My other favourite food on Tet is pork head sausage, including: pork head, wood-ear mushrooms, and banana leaves.
+Another indispensable Tết food in my family is pork head sausage, including: pork head, wood-ear mushrooms, and banana leaves.
 The ingredients are always marinated and stir-fried by my mom and wrapped in the banana leaves by dad.
 For me, the sausage is not only a so-much-yummy food, but it also has a taste of family.

-Tadaa!
-This is a special dish I prepare for my family on Tet holiday, namely pickled lemongrass and chilli pork ear.
-The ingredients are just a super-clean-and-well-cooked pig’s ear (because I don’t know how to clean the pig ear, my mom always do it for me first), some lemongrass, chillies, kumquats, and lime leaves (these things aim to create a good smell for the pig ear).
+Although I cook a lot in UK, I seem to enjoy eating the foods cooked by others when in Vietnam.
+At least I did something for my mom that she can show to relatives her good home-chef daughter.
+My food is pickled lemongrass and chilli pork ear.
+The ingredients are just a super-clean-and-well-cooked pig’s ear (because I don’t know how to clean the pig ear, my mom always do it for me), some chopped lemongrass, chillies, kumquats, and lime leaves (these things aim to create a good smell for the pig ear).
 With pickle liquid, I mix some vinegar, sugar, salt, and fish sauce in still water that are to create sweet, sour, and salty taste.
-Finally, I put them all into a container and pop into the fridge in 1 – 2 days until the pig ear slices are getting sour.
+Finally, put them all into a container and pop into the fridge in 1 – 2 days until the pig ear slices are getting sour.

-On these days, my house is not only filled with plenty of tasty foods, but it’s also full of flowers, especially a big golden apricot blossom tree.
-Due to the Vietnamese tradition, peach blossom (hoa đào) in Northern Vietnam and apricot blossom (hoa mai) trees in Southern Vietnam are symbols that exclusively appear on Lunar New Year feast.
-It means that the light red colour of peach blossom will bring the luck while the yellow of apricot blossom will bring the fortune to the owners.
-Additionally, one special fact about me is that my name “Thanh Mai” means a little apricot blossom tree, named by my grandmother.
+Besides sumptuous foods, flowers is a thing cannot miss out in Tết, especially a big golden apricot blossom tree.
+Due to the Vietnamese tradition, peach blossom (hoa đào) in Northern Vietnam and apricot blossom (hoa mai) trees in Southern Vietnam are iconic flowers that exclusively appear on Lunar New Year feast.
+The light red colour of peach blossom aims to bring the luck while the yellow of apricot blossom will bring the fortune to the home owners.
+Additionally, one quite-funny fact about me is my name “Thanh Mai” means a little apricot blossom tree, named by my grandmother.

-Although I’m an adult over 20 years old now, I still receive lucky money in red envelopes from elders as congratulation gifts for my new age during the first three days of Tet.
-It has been known as a traditional custom which is very popular not only in Vietnam but also in other Asian countries (e.g. China, Thailand, Korean, and so on).
-What an exotic tradition!
+Although I’m a over-20-years-old-big-kid, I still receive lucky money in red envelopes from elders as congratulation gifts for my new age during the first three days of Tet.
+I thought it was a little treat when I’m still going to school even 23.
+Giving lucky money has been known as a popular traditional custom in Vietnam and other Asian countries (e.g. China, Thailand, Korean, and so on).